nish-ahmd/Web-development-project/frontend/ReadMe.txt

  3.react-router-dom
 -----------------------
 <<--Status-->>
-> All pages are made using reactjs and styling done using javascript
+> All pages are made using reactjs and styling done using css/javascript

 > I have not implemented form validation and there are issues with databinding